-Expectation: I want to eat all organic and be completely non toxic in my household.
+Expectation: I want to eat all organic and be completely nontoxic in my household.

-Reality: I’m trying to pay off that credit card bill I keep transferring and I really like how my hair looks with poison shampoo.
+Reality: I’m trying to pay off that credit card bill I keep transferring and I really like how my hair looks with sightly poison shampoo.

 Both are completely valid and somewhere in the middle your balance looks like this:

-1. Choose organic wisely- choose thin skinned fruits and veggies to go organic with e.g. grapes, blueberries, apples, lettuce.
-I’m not buying organic bananas anymore because hello thick skinned.
+1. Choose organic wisely- choose thin-skinned fruits and veggies to go organic with e.g. grapes, blueberries, apples, lettuce.
+I’m not buying organic bananas anymore because hello thick-skinned.
 Choose organic dairy and meats where applicable.
 I don’t eat a ton of dairy and the meat I do get, usually chicken is always organic.
 It’s rough finding organic pork or lamb and I’m not a big red meat eater.
-If you can’t buy organic meat or dairy which is OKAY go with “Natural” or definitely hormone free, grass fed always great.
+If you can’t buy organic meat or dairy which is OKAY, go with “Natural” or definitely hormone free, grass fed always great.

 2. DO NOT throw out your condiments- I’ve been this person and then two days later I’m like who the hell threw out the ketchup!
 Wait until they are finished and then replace with natural or organic versions.
 Taking a garbage bag to the condiment section hurts no one but yourself.
 This can also apply to hair products or cleaners if you do want to go more natural, if not just make sure you are getting paraben free.
 I use paraben free vegan shampoo but everyone once and a while I indulge with my sister’s TreSemme which I swear makes my hair so silky smooth ooooh it’s tempting like the devil!
 JK I’m not religious.

 3. Think green- The greener the veggies or fruits the better for you.
 Simple.
 Spinach, kale, avocados, broccoli, green apples, green grapes, cucumbers, celery.
 Easy!
-Not only are all of those veggies and fruits super healthy for you but they are also alkaline forming foods which is great for your internal balance.
+Not only are all of those veggies and fruits super healthy for you but they are also alkaline forming foods which are great for your internal balance.
 Level two of “think green” is think of the foods that are green on the outside or before ripening – mangos, watermelon, bananas, papaya, etc.

 4. Think orange- Orange fruits and veggies are also loaded with vital nutrients.
 Sweet potato, carrots, oranges, mangos, papayas, pumpkin, acorn and butternut squash.
 This is the simplest way to think about the healthiest foods and then buy them.

 Kid friendly alert: Turn grocery shopping into a fruit and vegetable scavenger hunt-find the greenest and most orange fruits and veggies.
 I’m all about adding knowledge and expansion to everything I do.
-Help the ones you love understand why they are eating like this by giving them an area of responsibility in achieving how you and your family eat.
+Help the ones you love to understand why they are eating like this by giving them an area of responsibility in achieving how you and your family eat.

 5. Pick your champions- In my humble but experienced and worldly opinion no balanced home should be without organic apple cider vinegar, baking soda, calendula ointment, chamomile tea, coconut oil or olive oil, bananas, and avocados.
-These are the building blocks to a holistic lifestyle that you can always use and go back to; the basics if you will.
+These are the building blocks of a holistic lifestyle that you can always use and go back to; the basics if you will.
 These are my go to’s that make my life more holistic.